 Rote Learning Loop

 The practical consequence is predictable.
-A pupil who memorises "photosynthesis is how plants make food" can recall the phrase.
-A pupil who understands that photosynthesis is a chemical process converting light energy into glucose, and who connects this to their knowledge of chemical equations and energy transfer, can apply that knowledge to novel problems in an examination.
-The memorised phrase helps with the first step; it cannot carry the pupil through the second.
+A learner who memorises "photosynthesis is how plants make food" can recall the phrase.
+A learner who understands that photosynthesis is a chemical process converting light energy into glucose, and who connects this to their knowledge of chemical equations and energy transfer, can apply that knowledge to novel problems in an examination.
+The memorised phrase helps with the first step; it cannot carry the learner through the second.

 The research question is not whether rote learning is good or bad, but which knowledge types require which approach.
 The answer shapes how teachers plan sequences, not just individual lessons.